Kobe Bryant accident: the 9 bodies found at the site of a helicopter crash in Calabasas - Go Tech Daily

-CALABASAS, Calif.
-(KABC) – The bodies of all victims of the Calabasas helicopter crash that killed NBA superstar Kobe Bryant and eight others have been found, the Los County Coroner office announced on Tuesday.
-Angeles.
+CALABASAS, California – The bodies of all victims of the Calabasas helicopter crash that killed NBA superstar Kobe Bryant and eight others have been found, the Los Angeles County Coroner office said on Tuesday.

 Recovery efforts have proven difficult on the rugged terrain near Las Virgenes Road and Willow Glen Street, according to the Los Angeles County medical examiner.
 Investigators were able to reach the accident site by ATVs Monday morning, one day after three bodies were found on the scene.